Liliʻu (2024) — opera

 • The opera, Liliʻu, scored for eight voices (SSAATBBB), flute/alto flute, piano, hand percussion, and string quartet.
 Staging, costumes, lighting, set design, and other elements are utilized.
 Grand Rights must be secured with the composer in advance, duration 55’

-• A concert version, Songs from Liliʻu, scored for eight voices (SSAATBBB), with the singers playing hand percussion, piano, and viola as a part of the band—a selection of songs from the opera with singers in concert dress but with no stage action, duration 25’
+• A concert version, Songs for Liliʻu, scored for eight voices (SSAATBBB), with the singers playing hand percussion, piano, and viola as a part of the band—a selection of songs from the opera with singers in concert dress but with no stage action, duration 25’

 Upcoming Events